Victor Amadeus II: Internal reforms

 Victor Amadeus II undertook sweeping administrative reforms within Savoy.
 In 1696 he established a system of intendants, based on the French model, responsible for collecting taxes and law enforcement.
 In 1697 he began a land survey which was largely completed by 1711, the Perequazione, to examine the land holdings and privileges of the Church and nobility.
 In 1717 he reformed the secretariat system in Turin establishing individual secretaries for war, internal affairs and foreign affairs.
 From the 1670s he also had a new administrative zone built in Turin, around the ducal palace.
 This zone included a military academy, the ministry of war, a mint, and a customs house.
 This work was still ongoing upon his death.

 Victor Amadeus also undertook a number of military reforms.
 Often when one of his key fortresses was under attack, he would replace its commanding officer with one of his most reliable and trusted leaders.
 In 1690 he established a select militia within his territories, and he later overhauled the militia system in 1714 and strictly codified it.
-This included an obligation for each region under his rule to provide a number of men for the militia based on population.
+This included an obligation for each region under his rule to provide some men for the militia based on population.
 From 1713 he also began to establish his own navy based on the limited Sicilian naval forces he had been granted.

-Victor Amadeus was able to use the experienced armies he developed in foreign wars to establish more firm control within his own territories.
+Victor Amadeus was able to use the experienced armies he developed in foreign wars to establish more firm control within his territories.
 Faced with rebellion by Mondovì at the end of the century, he brought a force of veterans from the Nine Years War there and re-established his authority.
 He employed a similar strategy against an anti-tax riot in Cigliano in 1724.

 Foreign affairs

 Under his mother's regency Savoy, despite being a state of the Holy Roman Empire, was closely linked to and heavily dependent upon France, essentially becoming a French satellite.
-Victor Amadeus II broke this link by joining alliances against France in both the Nine Years War and the War of the Spanish Succession.
+Victor Amadeus II broke this link by joining alliances against France in both the Nine Years' War and the War of the Spanish Succession.
 Savoy was considered a valuable ally in both wars due to its geographical position, enabling a second front to be opened against France in the south.
 Savoy relied heavily on foreign subsidies, particularly from England and the Dutch Republic, in both wars to maintain its armies.